-Enjoy the convenience and accessibility of a telehealth appointment.
-Appointments are available now.
-You do not need to go on a waiting list.
-Avoid waiting list stress.
-Private mental health support can be provided by a range of professionals including psychologists, counsellors, accredited mental health nurses and mental health social workers.
+I have had clients say they have been told to expect a year’s wait to get into a psychologist.
+Now this has been the most extreme example, but I regularly receive calls from people saying they’ve been told to ring around as they will need to wait months and months before being able to get help.
+This is problematic in so many ways.
+For a start, it’s simply not true.
+Whilst there are clinicians who are booked out in advance, many more aren’t.
+And while it’s really hard waiting for an artist who doesn’t show, it’s much harder sitting on a waiting list when you need support.
+If you've been advised to go on a waiting list, here are four questions to ask.
+Stop watching parenting shows, reading parenting books and listening to parenting podcasts.
+It's almost impossible isn't it.
+All those questions going through your mind.
+What type of parent am I?
+Am I good enough?
+Are you sick of being stuck on a waiting list?
+Stressed out not knowing when it will be time for you?
+Private mental health support can be provided by professionals including psychologists, counsellors, accredited mental health nurses and mental health social workers.
 The mental health professionals listed below are ready to help you right now.
-This following list was updated as of 17th October 2023.
-The Telehealth Availability List.
-It can be difficult to know where to find clinicians who have availability.
+The following list was updated 6th February 2024 It can be difficult to know where to find clinicians who have availability.
 The Telehealth Availability List can help.
 The following is a list of clinicians who have immediate availability, using the Telehealth model.
 These clinicians will not place you on a waiting list. **The information listed has been provided by the psychologist or other mental health practitioner.
 The author of this article takes no responsibility as to the information provided.
-All responsibility is on you as the reader to explore the information and make your decision as to whether you wish to make a booking or referral.
-Clinicians with availability for telehealth appointments for clients.
+All responsibility is yours to explore the information and make your decision as to whether you wish to make a booking or referral. ositive Young Minds

 Are you struggling to keep it all together?
 We are going to be living with the impact of COVID-19 in one form or another for the foreseeable future.
 Coping with anxiety, psychological distress caused by COVID-19 is significant challenge.
 And then there are the more practical challenges, like trying to keep work and home separate.
 Are you working out of your bedroom, or your living room, or side by side with your children at the kitchen table?
 Do you want to have a sustainable private practice?
 One way of preventing burnout is through having clear distinctions between home and work, not always easy.
 Although some seepage from one to the other is normal, you want to avoid a clear take over where you are not at your best in either space.
 Staying in control of your work-life balance and protecting your time, energy and values is an ongoing process.
 Whether you are working from home, going into work or using a hybrid model, here are my top 9 strategies to help you create and defend strong workplace boundaries.